The strongest, most versatile bird exclusion system. StealthNet bird netting is an extremely effective way to deny birds access to any architecture.

-Grackles are boisterous, abundant members of the Troupial Family.
+Grackles are pest birds that are boisterous, abundant members of the Troupial Family.
 Also members of this family are the blackbirds, cowbirds and orioles.
-Common Grackles are found all across the mid-west and east coast.
+Common Grackles are larger birds found all across the midwest and east coast.
 Boat Tailed Grackles live along the eastern and southern seacoasts while great-tailed grackles are found mostly in Texas and the south-west.
-Grackles are aggressive birds who will colonize in large numbers.
-These birds are very noisy, their gregarious nature is very apparent when observing their roosting and nesting sites.
+Grackles are aggressive birds who will colonize in large flocks.
+These birds are very noisy, and their gregarious nature is very apparent when observing their roosting and nesting sites.

 The Common Grackle has a green/blue or purple iridescent tinted black plumage with a glossy purplish head, neck and breast with the female of the species, slightly smaller and duller colored.
 Boat-tailed and great-tailed grackles have very long “v” shaped tails which crease in flight, hence the name “boat-tailed”.
 They are similar in color to the common grackle but are larger birds (16 inches long versus 12 inches long).
 Female great-tails resemble the males while female boat tails are dark brown in color Great tails differ from Boat Tail Grackles with their bright yellow eyes and more uniform color.